 Ever wonder if DIY home improvements are really worth the time and money?
-From replacing carpet to simply sprucing up your yard, many home improvement and remodeling projects can yield a high return on investment.
+From replacing carpet to simply sprucing up your yard, many home improvement and remodeling projects can help yield a high return on investment.
 In other words, the value the renovation adds to your house is greater than the cost.
-Before bringing out the toolkit or paint brush, check out this DIY infographic to discover the best home improvements for resale.
+Before you contact a contractor or bring out the toolkit, check out this do-it-yourself home improvement infographic to discover the best home improvements for resale.

 Top 10 DIY Home Improvements Recap